40 Christmas Traditions in the US and Around The World

 2. Christmas Tree Hunting

-Bundle up and head to a local tree farm for the time-honored tradition of choosing and cutting down your own Christmas tree.
+We recommend making an occasion out of it by bundling up and heading to a local tree farm for the time-honored tradition of cutting down your own Christmas tree.
 This cherished outing often becomes a full day of holiday magic, complete with hot cocoa, hayrides, and the triumphant moment of finding that perfect tree.

 3. Set Up a Christmas Tree